 9. Ornaments you already own are the cheapest way to decorate.
 Put them in bowls, mugs, vases or baskets.
 In this case, my antique egg basket holds my antique ornaments.

 10. DOME IT.
 Glass cloches (otherwise known as domes) are available everywhere now.
 Big, small, it doesn’t matter.
 Slip a glass dome over just about anything and it looks great and makes the thing inside seem as special as 5 legged cat.
 Only cuter.

 11. The snowy scene on my sofa table is just a platter with white Dollar Store trees and plastic snow sprinkled in.
 That’s it.
 And everyone loves it when they see it.

-My final bonus tip is Pine Cones.
+Pine Cones.
 If you can shove, hang, prop or display a pine cone in or on it DO IT.
 They’re cheap, festive and available everywhere from stores to the street.
 If you’re fancy you can buy the big ones that are covered in gold glitter.

 The most important thing to remember when you’re decorating for Christmas is, you really can’t go wrong.
 It’s pretty forgiving and pretty hard to make a mistake.
 I mean, we put entire, full sized, living trees in our rooms and don’t think a thing of it.
 What other time of year would this seem sane to us?
 Then we cover it with flashing lights.

 So no. You really can’t screw up Christmas decorating.
 Just have fun, make it cozy and shake that ho, ho, ho around.